inasafe/inasafe-doc/docs/source/developer-docs/coding_standards.rst

 * Develop in the spirit of XP/Agile, i.e. frequent releases, continuous integration and iterative development.
 The master branch should always be assumed to represent a working demo with all tests passing.
+* If a method or function is longer than a single screen, it is probably a candidate for refactoring into smaller methods / functions.
+Writing smaller methods makes your code easier to read and to test.
+* If you use a few lines of code in more than one place, refactor them into their own function.

 .. _standards-compliance-label: